ctrlaltdylan/ctrlaltdylan.github.io/_projects/2020-10-27-building-a-glass-river-table.md

 I've never even bought hardwood before, let alone custom glass.
 So learning the how part of the project was almost as hard as actually doing it.

 Finding live edge wood turned out to be the easiest part.
-Facebook Marketplace had a lot of listings and I was abled to find a kilmed nice white maple piece from a local seller.
+Facebook Marketplace had a lot of listings and I was abled to find a kiln-dried white maple piece from a local seller.
 Thanks Charlie!

 ![The raw live edge hardwood.
 This is white maple.](https://res.cloudinary.com/tinyhouse/image/upload/c_scale,w_900/v1603373812/personal%20site/river%20table/IMG_20200222_161002.jpg)